Rothwell, West Yorkshire: Football

-There are numerous teams in the wider Rothwell ward, these include; Carlton Athletic and Robin Hood Athletic, among others.
+There are numerous teams in the wider Rothwell ward, these include the Carlton Athletic and Robin Hood Athletic, among others.

 Golf

-Oulton Hall golf course, which is currently owned by hotel group De Vere is located adjacent to Oulton Lane.
-The only 5-star golf resort in the North of England.
+Oulton Hall golf course, which is currently owned by hotel group Q Hotels is located adjacent to Oulton Lane.
+It is the only 5-star golf resort in the North of England.

 Bowls / Bowling

 Bowls or bowling is also a popular sport, and there is a public bowling green in Springhead Park.

 Tennis

 There are four tennis courts located at Springhead Park.
-The courts are free to book and also offer paid for tennis coaching sessions too.
+In 2024 these were refurbished as part of a £654,000 investment to improve tennis facilities across Leeds.

 Squash & Racketball

 Rothwell Squash & Racketball Club offers facilities for players of all standards from juniors and beginners up to first team Yorkshire League players.

 Cricket

 Rothwell Cricket Club field two teams in the Pontefract & District Cricket League, with the 1st XI competing in the top division in 2020.

 Parkrun

-Every Saturday morning a popular Parkrun is held around Springhead Park.
+Every Saturday morning at a Parkrun is held around Springhead Park.